harrybaines/portfolio-website/_pages/about.md

 - Nike ZoomX Vaporfly Next% 2 (for races and parkruns)
 - Hoposo Massage Gun (for recovery and pre-workout)

 I create custom workouts for all my runs on a Sunday for the following week using the calendar in Garmin Connect.
-The runs can then be synced to the watch to make starting preset workouts much faster.
-I record treadmill and outdoor runs on the Garmin Forerunner which, once saved, upload activity data to Garmin Connect and Strava automatically.
+The runs can then be synced to the Garmin Forerunner to make starting preset workouts much faster.
+I record treadmill and outdoor runs on the Garmin which, once saved, upload activity data to Garmin Connect and Strava automatically.

 My fuelling and post-workout nutrition is the following:

 - Maurten Gel 100 CAF 100 and Drink Mix 160 (for energy boosts and to keep me hydrated)
+- SIS Go Hydro Electrolyte Tablets (for hydration and recovery)
 - Veloforte energy chews and recovery shakes (for energy boosts and post-workout recovery)
 - MyProtein pre-workout and energy gels (alternate between these and Maurten gels)
 - MyProtein electrolyte supplements (to replace lost electrolytes)